SimonAsaert/ZellaBackground/People.md

 Under his watch, there would be several attempts of slave uprisings.
 Each time, he would deal with them by locking himself away and sending military forces forth to "persuade" his workers to return.
 Any who were felled in such actions would be given a navy burial before Borlic would order new slaves to replace them.

-Zella was far from the first underaged slave he had assigned to him.
+Zella was far from the first under-aged slave he had assigned to him.
 So he paid no mind to the small Balosaur joining his extraction crew.
 Instead, laying on the debt that each of his "new workers" owed, and he would keep them to it.

 When the point that there was a worker that was modifying some of the tools came about, he would personally give a visit with his top crew.
 After conversing with his chief engineer, he would move the Balosaur from extraction to maintenance, before loosing focus on her again.
 Just keeping tabs of the output of the workforce once more as he steadily piled on his gains.

-His curiosity would only be piqued when there was tale that a represenative of Beldorian the Hutt was arriving.
+His curiosity would only be piqued when there was tale that a representative of Beldorian the Hutt was arriving.
 While this wasn't unusual with him giving personal tours of the "good sights" in the station to those travelling here, the purpose given was.
 An offer to buy out one of the slaves from under him.
 He would negotiate a tidy profit from her, with his greed it wouldn't be hard to see him burning favours to do so, before letting her go.

 </details>